Shawn Phillip

 2. Start with Short Intervals

 If you’re new to HIIT, it’s important to ease into the intensity.
 Overexerting yourself too soon can lead to fatigue or injury.
+Modification of high-intensity workouts is essential for older adults or individuals returning to exercise after a break.

 Key Points:

 • Beginners can try a 1:2 work-to-rest ratio, like 230 seconds of sprinting followed by 4090 seconds to 2 minutes seconds of walking.
+Adjust the intensity level based on your current fitness—what feels challenging for one person may be different for another.

 • Gradually work up to a 1:1 ratio as your endurance improves.